rspeer/scholar.hasfailed.us/index.md

 # Google Scholar has failed us.

-We are trans authors of published papers.
-We need you to avoid using the trans-exclusionary site Google Scholar, until it fully allows authors to change names.
+Google Scholar is built around a trans-exclusionary and sexist design that assumes people never change names.
+This is particularly harmful to trans authors.

+We need Google to change this, and we need everyone else to stop using Google Scholar until they do.

 ## What's wrong with Google Scholar?